Finasteride: Pharmacokinetics

 The mean oral bioavailability of finasteride is approximately 65%.
 The absorption of finasteride is not affected by food.
 At steady-state with 1 mg/day finasteride, mean peak concentrations of finasteride were 9.2 ng/mL (25 nmol/L).
 Conversely, following a single 5 mg dose of finasteride, mean peak levels of finasteride were 37 ng/mL (99 nmol/L), and plasma concentrations increased by 47–54% following 2.5 weeks of continued daily administration.
 The volume of distribution of finasteride is 76 L. Its plasma protein binding is 90%.
 The drug has been found to cross the blood–brain barrier, whereas levels in semen were found to be undetectable.

 Finasteride is extensively metabolized in the liver, first by hydroxylation via CYP3A4 and then by aldehyde dehydrogenase.
 It has two major metabolites, which are the tert-butyl side chain monohydroxylated and monocarboxylic acid metabolites.
 These metabolites show approximately 20% of the inhibitory activity of finasteride on 5α-reductase.
 Hence, the metabolites of finasteride are not particularly active.
 The drug has a terminal half-life of 5 to 6 hours in adult men (18–60 years of age) and a terminal half-life of 8 hours or more in elderly men (more than 70 years of age).
 It is eliminated as its metabolites 57% in the feces and 40% in the urine.

 Chemistry

 Finasteride, also known as 17β-(N-tert-butylcarbamoyl)-4-aza-5α-androst-1-en-3-one, is a synthetic androstane steroid and 4-azasteroid.
 It is an analogue of androgen steroid hormones like testosterone and DHT.
 As an unconjugated steroid, finasteride is a highly lipophilic compound.

+Synthesis

+The chemical synthesis of finasteride was reported:

+A haloform reaction on progesterone [57-83-0] oxidizes the 17-acetyl group into a carboxylic acid to give etienic acid [302-97-6] (2).
+A Schotten–Baumann reaction with tert-butylamine gives N-t-Butyl-3-oxo-4-androstene-17beta-carboxamide [131267-80-6] (3).
+A Lemieux–Johnson oxidation opens ring A with loss of one carbon atom.
+The reaction arguably involves hydroxylation of the 4–5 double bond by permanganate followed by scission of the diol by periodate.
+The product of the step is [190006-01-0] (4).
+Addition of ammonia gives a lactam-enamine [166896-74-8] (5).
+Catalytic hydrogenation occurs from the alpha-face [98319-24-5] (6).
+The reaction of the lactam with BSTFA gives an silylated imidate.
+Oxidation of the C1C2 position with DDQ then introduces the enone olefin group, completing the synthesis of finasteride (7).